-Sheriff's office tight-lipped regarding Monday's fatal shooting
+Sheriff's Office tight-lipped regarding Monday's fatal shooting

 Hinojosa was tight-lipped Tuesday, saying the office would release more information Wednesday during a news conference.

-As of 2:30 p.m.
-Tuesday, Hinojosa was unable to confirm whether the Texas Rangers are currently involved in the investigation.
-He declined to answer further questions, saying more information would be available on Wednesday.
+As of Tuesday afternoon, Hinojosa was unable to confirm whether the Texas Rangers are involved in the investigation.
+He declined to answer further questions, saying more information would be available Wednesday.

-So far, the release of information in this case has come more slowly than the most recent time a deputy killed a suspect in the Lantana development east of Bartonville in June.
-Sheriff Tracee Murphree gave a short news conference the same day as the shooting.
+So far, the release of information in this case has come more slowly than the most recent time a deputy killed a suspect, in the Lantana development east of Bartonville in June.
+Sheriff Tracy Murphree gave a short news conference the same day as the shooting.

 In both instances, the office has declined to provide much of the information generally declared public record by state law, citing the ongoing Texas Rangers investigation as grounds for the lack of disclosure.

-The Sheriff's Office has thus far refused to release call records, dash camera footage or the names of deputies involved and the name of the 61-year-old man killed in the June shooting.
+The Sheriff’s Office has thus far refused to release call records, dashboard camera footage or the names of deputies involved and the name of the 61-year-old man killed in the June shooting.

 Upon appeal, Texas Attorney General Ken Paxton’s office decided that basic information related to the event had to be released.
 That document revealed little more than what was already known.